 The Ginsburg/Scalia Initiative also recognizes that rising polarization is driven by the fact that many Americans receive their information from social media and other sources that cater to particular points of view.
 As reported recently, social network platforms like YouTube can function as an “echo chamber” and that, to keep people “watching, YouTube serves up videos similar to those watched before.
 But the longer someone watches, the more extreme the videos can become.”
 As highlighted in the movie, The Social Dilemma, this dynamic—and the algorithms that drive it—threatens our democratic republic because it leads those with different viewpoints to regard “the other as alien, immoral, a threat.”
 To be sure, there are some positive steps on the horizon, including Twitter’s commitment to study “the biases within its algorithms as part of a new effort to try to understand how its machine learning tools can cause unintended consequences,” but there is important work to do in mending the divisions and levels of polarization in our society.

-In this special convening of the Ginsburg/Scalia Initiative, the AG Alliance will discuss the state of discourse in our democratic republic and how to heal our body politic.
+With the Ginsburg/Scalia Initiative, the AG Alliance will discuss the state of discourse in our democratic republic and how to heal our body politic.
 The goal of this project, to be explored at this convening, is how we might work towards a more perfect union through listening, dialogue, and collaborative problem solving.
 As lawyers, we are at our best when we lead with empathy, operate with a learning and growth mindset, and look for win-win solutions.
 In this convening, we will discuss how to bring such values into our political discourse, following the model of Justices Ginsburg and Scalia, as Justice Ginsburg discussed not long before her passing.